Shellyspike/Primo/Primo.Office.OdfOxml.Linux_en.md

    - Image – the name of the variable that contains the image to be inserted.
 Required.
    - Char index – the character index for the image insertion, specified in characters.
 You can specify the position relative to a keyword in the text, for example.
 First, find the word in the document, then indicate the number of characters before or after it.

-### Component "Insert table"
+### Element "Insert table"

-This component inserts a table into the document.
+This element inserts a table into the document.
 It functions correctly only within a container.
 It includes the following properties:

 1. **Text**:
    - Data
    - Bookmark — the name of the bookmark that defines the insertion point.
 If not provided, the table is inserted at the end of the text.
    - Data table

-### Component "Insert text"
+### Element "Insert text"

-This component writes data into a Word document.
+This element writes data into a Word document.
 It includes the following properties:

 1. **Text**:
    - Bookmark — the name of the bookmark that defines the insertion point.
 If not provided, the text is inserted at the end of the document.
    - Start — the index indicating where the insertion begins.
    - Text — the data to be entered into the document.

-### Component "Add table row"
+### Element "Add table row"

-This component adds a row to a table.
+This element adds a row to a table.
 It functions correctly only within the **ODF document** container.
 It includes the following properties:

 1. **Text**:
    - Data — the row data.
 Example: `new List<string>(){"a","b"}`
    - Index — required.
 The table index (starting from zero).
    - DataRow — the row data.
 Example: `table.NewRow()`

-### Component "Replace text"
+### Element "Replace text"

-This component replaces all occurrences of the original text with new text.
+This element replaces all occurrences of the original text with new text.
 It includes the following properties:

 1. **Text**:
    - Old text
    - New text — required.

-### Component "Write table cell"
+### Element "Write table cell"

-This component writes text into a table cell.
+This element writes text into a table cell.
 It functions correctly only within the **ODF document** container.
 It includes the following properties:

 1. **Text**:
    - Data — the cell data.
 Example: `"string"`